-UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume II UFA Operational Policies and Procedures Chapter 2 Finance Section 11 Purchasing Card Policy 2.12.1.1 Routine purchases, including items or local vendors. available through state contract 2.12.1.2 Food purchases, in accordance with UFA Policy and Procedure - Purchasing of Meals.
+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Volume II Chapter 2 Section 11 UFA Operational Policies Finance Purchasing Card Policy and Procedures 2 12 1 1 Routine purchases, including items available through state contract or local vendors.
+2.12.1.2 Food purchases, in accordance with UFA Policy and Procedure - Purchasing of Meals.
 2.12.1.3 Subscriptions, books, seminars, training classes, printing, advertising, etc. 2.12.1.4 Miscellaneous pre-approved fleet minor maintenance requirements on UFA owned vehicles.
 2.12.1.5 Routine invoice payments with supervisor's approval and notification made to Finance Division.
-2.12.2 Examples of what Purchasing Cards should NOT be used for include but are not limited to: 2.12.2.1 Purchases of anything considered an inappropriate use of public funds (e.g. alcohol or food purchases not consistent with the UFA Policy and Procedure-Purchasing of Meals).
-2.12.2.2 Capital asset(s), with certain except Finance. tions when pre-approved by 2.12.2.3 Grant purchase(s), with certain exc Finance Division. eptions when pre-approved by 2.12.2.4 Items for personal use.
+2.12.2 Examples of what Purchasing Cards should NOT be used for include but are not limited to: 2 12 2 1 Purchases of anything considered an inappropriate use of public funds (e.g. alcohol or food purchases not consistent with the UFA Policy and Procedure-Purchasing of Meals).
+2 12 2 2 Capital asset(s), with certain exceptions when pre-approved by Finance.
+2.12.2.3 Grant purchase(s), with certain exceptions when pre-approved by Finance Division.
+2 12 2 4 Items for personal use.
 2.12.2.5 Shipments to an employee's home address 2.12.2.6 Cash advances or cash back.
 2.12.2.7 ATM cash advances.

-2.12.2.8 Gift cards.
-2.12.2.8.1 Gift cards will be purcha Fire Chief which shall m purchase, use and trackir aintain records regarding the
+2.12.2.8.1 Gift cards will be purchased through the Office of the Fire Chief which shall maintain records regarding the purchase, use and tracking of the gift cards.